rahul-repo/EM-Algorithm-and-Its-Applications-/README.md

 ## Authors and Contributions

-This project was completed as a group academic project under faculty supervision.
+This project was completed as a group academic project.

 ### Authors

-* Rahul Ganguly
+* Rahul Ganguly(B.Stat ISI Kolkata)
 * [Other authors as listed in the project report]

 ---